Don't Let Airlines Sabotage Your Waistline

 Of course, Alaska Airlines was different, and they pointed out how they spent "a little more" on their food while showing a stuffed tomato, lobster, roast beef, mashed potatoes and gravy.

 My how things have changed.

 Today there are very few flights that offer meals.
-In order to save money, on many flights the only foods available are cookies, chips and other unhealthy snacks that you have to pay extra for.
+To save money on many flights, the only foods available are cookies, chips and other unhealthy snacks that you have to pay extra for.
 You read that right.
 The snacks that used to be free, very often you now have to pay for.
-And forget about something healthy, most airlines really don't care.
+And forget about something healthy; most airlines really don't care.
 (If they did, they'd offer more nutritious options.)

 A better option is to pack a meal ahead of time.

 Make a peanut butter and sugar-free jelly sandwich on multi-grain bread.
 Turkey or tuna fish tastes great when it's kept in a chilled carrying case.
 Sliced vegetables, fresh fruit, raw unsalted nuts, low-fat granola and protein bars all travel well.
 Hard-boiled eggs are good as long as you ditch the yolk.
 Low sodium and multi-grain pretzels or crackers can help you fight cravings when they're passing out the snacks.